|

 needle can now be dressed in any way you wish.
 I generally prefer a fairly

-sparse dressing of hair, usually squirrel, extending to the point of the
+sparse dressing of hair, usually squirrel or Arctic fox, extending to the point of the

 needle, with a strand or two of Crystal Hair.
 I leave the silver shank of